 Famous Women Writers

-I was called a feminist during the last year, but I never saw myself as one.
-I think of me as a humanist, each human being has its own value and place in the world, no matter if they are male or female.
-I see no difference between the two genders (not to mention that now...
+I think of myself as a humanist, each human being has its or own value and place in the world, no matter if they are male or female.
+I see no difference between the genders, nor do I see gender as a determinant of a person’s value, thus, I do not consider myself biased in...
 Continue Reading →

 I Could Do More

 This is one statement that is constantly on my mind: I could do more; I could do better.
-No matter what I do, the moment when I am done I think that it can actually be improved in a different way.
-This desire to constantly improve will probably stop me from ever having a normal,...
+No matter what I do, the moment I am done, I think it can be improved differently.
+This desire to constantly improve will probably stop me from having a regular job.
+Instead, I’d come up with automation,...
 Continue Reading →